mvc5/mvc5.github.io/overview/routes.md

 ]
 ```
 Optional parameters are enclosed with square brackets <code>[]</code>.
 The syntax of the path configuration is based on the [FastRoute](https://github.com/nikic/FastRoute) library and the aliases are based on [Klien.php](https://github.com/klein/klein.php).
 However, the route component is mainly based on the [Dash](https://github.com/DASPRiD/Dash) library.

-Custom [routes](https://github.com/mvc5/mvc5/blob/master/src/Route/Route.php) can also be configured by adding a [class name](https://github.com/mvc5/mvc5/blob/master/src/Route/Definition/Build.php#L39) to the array, or the configuration can be a [route](https://github.com/mvc5/mvc5/blob/master/src/Route/Route.php) object containing a regular expression (and optionally a path configuration).